BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 "Core rules" means all blocks <= 1,000,000 bytes (Base block size).

-"BU tx/sigops rules" means the existing additional consensus rules (1) and (2) below, used by the Bitcoin Unlimited client for blocks larger than 1MB:
+"BU tx/sigops rules" means the existing additional consensus rules (1) and (2) below, as formalized by BUIP040 [1] and used by the Bitcoin Unlimited client's excessive checks for blocks larger than 1MB:
 1. maximum sigops per block is calculated based on the actual size of a block using max_block_sigops = 20,000 * (max(blocksize, 1,000,000) / 1,000,000)